ajtran303/ajtran303/README.md

 ### I am looking for a new job

-I'm looking for new roles!
-I am a back-end software developer who can work in Ruby, JavaScript and Python.
-The frameworks I have used are: Ruby on Rails, Sinatra, Express, and Flask.
 As a person with a love for finding and sharing knowledge, I am seeking roles in the fields of Education and Communication.
 As an engineer with a prior discipline in culinary arts, I fit in perfectly with cross-functional teams whose core value is [PRAXIS](https://www.wordnik.com/words/praxis)!

 [Find me